radsectors-irl/radsectors-irl.github.io/about.md

 ### 💼 What I’m doing with my life

 - Software engineer.
-- Learning to juggle all that adulthood throws at me.
+- Learning languages.
+[Duolingo](https://www.duolingo.com/radsectors)
 - I collect some things.
 Not like a crazy completionist collector.
 More of a stingy and selective one.
 Mostly video game-related stuff and comic books.
-- Learning languages.
-[Duolingo](https://www.duolingo.com/radsectors)
+- Learning to juggle all that adulthood throws at me.

 ### 💯 I’m really good at

 - **Computers**.
 Y’know how “Donatello does machines?”
-Well, Marc does computers.
+Well, I does computers.
 - **Humor** Laughing at my own jokes.
 Talking to myself.
-Coming up with obscure wordplay jokes that I can’t use because they take more time to explain than to deliver.
+Coming up with obscure wordplay jokes that I can’t actually use because they take more time to explain than to deliver.
 - **Adulting** Pretending to be a grownup.

 ### 🤔 I spend a lot of time thinking about…

 - Mental health
-- How do adults meet new people and make friends?
+- What happened to Elisa Lam?
 - What I can do to enjoy life more and get more out of it?
 - What language should I study next?
-- What happened to Elisa Lam?

 ### 💖 Favorites